-With over twelve years working in tourism with tourism boards, aid organizations, DMOs, tour operators, travel brands and NGOs, we've seen a lot of — and have helped build — what works.
+With over fifteen years working in tourism with tourism boards, donor organizations, DMOs, tour operators, travel brands and NGOs, we've seen a lot of — and have helped build — what works.
 Along the way, we've also seen what really doesn't work, what squanders resources.

 And yet, we see these mistakes repeated over and over again.

 To help you avoid these common mistakes, we've created this quick “don’t make these tourism development mistakes” rough guide to tourism development and investment.